 Main ingredients and substitutions

-Blackstrap molasses gives this cake its deep, robust flavour and rich, dark colour.
-In a pinch you could substitute maple syrup or honey, but it definitely won’t have a traditional gingerbread flavour in that case.
-In addition to being intensely flavourful, blackstrap molasses is also quite nutrient-rich.
+Blackstrap molasses gives this cake its deep, robust flavor and rich, dark color.
+In a pinch you could substitute maple syrup or honey, but it definitely won’t have a traditional gingerbread flavor in that case.
+In addition to being intensely flavorful, blackstrap molasses is also quite nutrient-rich.

-Ground ginger, cinnamon, nutmeg, and cloves combine to give this cake its warm, Christmassy flavour.
+Ground ginger, cinnamon, nutmeg, and cloves combine to give this cake its warm, Christmassy flavor.
 Alternatively you can substitute 2 teaspoons of pumpkin pie spice instead of those spices.

 One somewhat unexpected ingredient in this loaf cake is chickpea flour.
 It works perfectly to give this cake a soft, moist texture.
 Chickpea flour is a nutritious grain-free, gluten-free flour that works beautifully in baked treats.
 It’s easy to find and purchase online if you have trouble finding it at your local grocery store.

 I prefer to use extra virgin olive oil as the fat in this cake but you can substitute avocado oil or melted coconut oil if you prefer.

 Unsweetened applesauce adds body and moistness to this cake.
 Either store bought or homemade is fine as long as it doesn’t contain any added sugar.
 Alternatively, you can substitute pumpkin purée or mashed banana.

 This vegan gingerbread cake is quick and easy to make.
 Start by preheating the oven, then grab a large mixing bowl.
 Add the unsweetened applesauce, blackstrap molasses, olive oil, salt, vinegar (or lemon juice), and spices, then mix well.